emgk/react-query-class-component/README.md

         // for ya ;)
         console.log( 'debug', reactQueries);

-        // you can access data using same id you you defined in ReactQueryClassProvider queries props. if ( reactQueries?.todoSingle?.isLoading ) {
+        // you can access data using same id you you defined in QueryClientClassProvider queries props. if ( reactQueries?.todoSingle?.isLoading ) {
             return 'Loading data...';
         }